lukemunsch/anime-character-base/README.md

 Another issue is the responsive nature of divisibleby:number; My page doesn't always have the perfect alignment for its displayed items, which means sometimes the rows are not quite filled all the way.
 This is something that I would look into if I were to develop this app further.

+One last thing I noticed is the slug doesn't amend itself if you edit the character, once assigned the slug, even if you are to edit characters and change all details, the slug remains according the original.
+This doesn't affect the performance of the site, but it may be something that epople notice.

 ## Deployment

 To deploy the project, allow other people to run the app and see it working, there are 3 methods to allow you to complete these actions: